nccgroup/Sniffle/README.md

 To install the Sniffle plugin, first find the location of your Personal Extcap folder in the 'About Wireshark' dialog (*Help* > *About Wireshark* > *Folders* > *Personal Extcap path*).
-On Unix systems, this folder is typically located at `~/.config/wireshark/extcap`.
+On Linux systems, this folder is typically located at `~/.config/wireshark/extcap`.
+On Mac OS, this, this folder may be located at `~/.local/lib/wireshark/extcap`.
 Under Windows, it can be found at `%USERPROFILE%\AppData\Roaming\Wireshark\extcap`.

 Copy the following files from the python_cli directory into your Personal Extcap folder: